The Michael Caloz Cognitive Functions Test

 2. Indeed, the professional psychology community does have very legitimate concerns with how the 16 types are often tested for and portrayed online.
 I share their critique that many of the interpretations you'll find out there are shallow and lack nuance.
 That's why my test goes way beyond that kind of overly-simplistic thinking (you're either 100% Extrovert or 100% Introvert!).
 It focuses instead on the cognitive functions developed by the highly-celebrated psychologist Carl Jung, and it incorporates many other ideas that have been added on since his time by experts all over the world, as well as my own original research working with hundreds of clients.

-3. This is not simply one of those Internet quizzes where you answer some questions and you're told your type.
+3. This is not simply one of those internet quizzes where you answer some questions and you're told your type.
 Rather, you'll be given a list of roughly ranked potential results with information about each.
 Then it's up to you—the true expert on yourself—to decide which one makes the most sense.

 How to trick people

-The Barnum Effect is a technique used by magicians and so-called psychics.
-They promise a hapless victim that they've seen into their mind and written something very specifically tailored to them.
+The Barnum Effect is a technique used by self-proclaimed magicians and psychics.
+They might promise a hapless victim that they've seen into their mind and written something very specifically tailored to them.
 In reality, the charlatan simply wrote something vague and general enough that anyone would find some truth in it.
 Here's a short example:

 1. You like when people admire you, but you can be a little critical of yourself.
 You sometimes second guess your decisions and are less confident inside than you appear.
 You're an independent thinker who is at times sociable and at times reserved.
 You have some weaknesses that you've learned to overcome but you might not yet be living up to your full potential.